dkaslovsky/ElasticBatch/README.md

 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)
 [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)

-### Updates
-2019-12-14: Work in progress nearing completion; full description to come

 ### Overview
 An efficient pattern when processing data bound for [Elasticsearch](https://www.elastic.co/products/elasticsearch) is to collect data records ("documents") in a buffer to be bulk-inserted into Elasticsearch in a single batch.  `ElasticBatch` provides this functionality to ease the overhead and reduce the code involved in inserting large batches or streams of data into Elasticsearch.
 In particular, `ElasticBatch` makes it easy to efficiently insert batches of data in the form of Python dictionaries or [pandas](https://pandas.pydata.org/) [DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) into Elasticsearch.